Upgrades

 reboot_host_post_delay | Waiting time after the server reboot (in minutes) before updating the next server.
 Note: Relevant when there are multiple replicas. | 5 minutes |

-The variable file is located on the path: roles/update/vars/main.yml
+The variable file is located on the path: roles/update/defaults/main.yml

 Plan